TIY-Houston-Front-End-Engineering/Course-Guide/README.md

 - Honor - You are expected to do your own work.
 If you don't, why are you here?
 You should use all resources available to you, including open-source code, but copy and pasting open-source code is prohibited: you should use it only for inspiration or as a library in a bigger project.
 Copying homework is taken very seriously and can result in forfeiting career support.

 - Conduct - I run a class based on human decency and respect - I want everyone to be welcome.
-Generally spoken, if something can be taken the wrong way, be careful how you say it!
-Got an issue with someone? **If you ever have any issues, just reach out to me or any of The Iron Yard employees.
+Generally speaking, if something can be taken the wrong way, be careful how you say it!
+Have an issue with someone? **If you ever have any issues, just reach out to me or any of The Iron Yard employees.
 I promise we will represent everyone fairly and equally, and we generally care for the well-being of our students.**

 **Code School Manifesto**